 Ulica biskupa Jurja Dubokovića 5, 21450 Hvar

 The facilities in Amfora Hvar are the selling point of this beach resort.
 The multi-level pool with a bar, the fantastic sea view, and the luxurious rooms make Amfora the best place to stay in Hvar for those looking for style and luxury.
-The hotel is a five-minute walk from all the action, but the soundproof rooms allow for a good night’s sleep too.
+Add to that a few great restaurants, and you get quite a package.
+The resort is a five-minute walk from all the action, but the soundproof rooms allow for a good night’s sleep, too.
+On top of that, the beach can be reached in literally two minutes.

 Best Day Trips From Hvar, Croatia